DEPARTMENTS & OFFICES >

 Student Health Services may deny a commuter student medical treatment if he/she does not complete the medical assessment form and submit the $10.00 fee.
 These students will be provided with a medical practice referral list.
 In the event of an emergency situation, the commuter student will be seen and appropriate follow-up forms and payment will be handled at a later time.

-- Complete a medical assessment form prior to being seen by either the nurse or physician if there is no health form on file
+- Complete a medical assessment form prior to being seen by a physician if there is no health form on file

 - Pay a $10.00 fee per visit (cash only)